daocongtuyen2x/Vietnamese_Visual_Question_Answersing/README.md

 # Vietnamese Visual Question Answering

-Final Capstone Project - AIP491 - Spring2023 - FPT University.
+This is our Capstone Project (AIP491), which is carried out in Spring 2023 Semester at FPT University.

+**Overall view:** Although in English, there exist, foundation models that can be transferred and achieve excellent performance in downstream tasks for language or multimodal tasks, these in Vietnamese are of little interest.
+Through our research on adapting the most advanced models in processing each type of data, we found and pointed out that to have a breakthrough in this domain, similarly, there must be a large and long-term investment in building foundation models in Vietnamese,  to take that as a first step for building exciting applications.

 ## Model Architecture
+In this project, we are concern in attention-based models which proved effective in filtering the most relevant information for decision-making, instead of using the entire distribution of images or language.
+Some advanced image encoders we have adapted and fine-tuned such as [Visual Attention Network](https://github.com/Visual-Attention-Network/VAN-Classification), [Swin Transformer](https://github.com/microsoft/Swin-Transformer), [CvT](https://github.com/microsoft/CvT) and [CLIP-ViT](https://github.com/zdou0830/METER), which were trained contrastively by [OpenAI](https://openai.com/) as a foundation for the multimodel task in English.
+Pretrained PhoBert was used as our text encoder.
+Fusion modules (including [co-attention module](https://arxiv.org/pdf/2111.11432.pdf) and [merge-attention module](https://arxiv.org/pdf/2111.11432.pdf) are also reasonably added during the data encoder process, facilitating the process of distilling important features for later decision-making.

-In this project, we use image encoders such as [CLIP-ViT](https://github.com/zdou0830/METER), [Swin Transformer](https://github.com/microsoft/Swin-Transformer), [Visual Attention Network](https://github.com/Visual-Attention-Network/VAN-Classification), [CvT](https://github.com/microsoft/CvT) and use PhoBert as text encoder.
-Our best architecture can be visualized in the image below:
+Our best-result architecture can be visualized in the image below:
 ![Model Architecture](images/model_architecture.jpeg)
 ## Dataset